teodorstrom/liftness/README.md

 The users of this website will find core information about who we are and what we are doing on our "Classes" and "About us" section.
 There is a contact / booking page available for interests.

 ![Screenshot](/assets/images/responsiveshot.png)

+#Features

+    *Navigation
+        -Featured on the top of the page.